Looking to drive more traffic from Linkedin to your website? You’ve come to the right spot.

 You need to share content from your LinkedIn Company Page as well as your personal profile.
 You can follow this Comprehensive Guide by Buffer about LinkedIn Marketing for better results.

 Here are some quick tips on what type of content you should share:

-Refrain from oversharing.
-According to LinkedIn, 20 posts per month gives you good reach of 60% unique audience.
+- Refrain from oversharing.
+According to LinkedIn, 20 posts per month gives you a good reach of 60% unique audience.
 Plus, 3-4 updates per day will easily get you to 80 posts per month.

 Did we forget anything to mention?
 Please don’t hesitate to let us know.

 Also if you like this kind of strategy, you should take a look at this article about Attracting Facebook Traffic for Free.